testmycode/tmc-server/README.markdown

 # Test My Code server #

 *Test My Code* ("TMC") is a tool to automate most of the exercise checking when teaching programming.
 It runs code submitted by students, gives feedback if tests fail and maintains a scoreboard.
 This allows for lots of small exercises without the need for course instructors to manually go through all of them.

-The system has been used by the [University of Helsinki CS Dept.](http://cs.helsinki.fi/) in an elementary programming course.
-The course had almost 200 participants and TMC saved course assistants a lot of work while giving students instant feedback for many exercises.
-Development continued and now TMC is used to check all exercises for over 400 students on two elementary courses and one data structures course.
+The system has been used with great success by the [University of Helsinki CS Dept.](http://cs.helsinki.fi/) in several elementary programming and data structures courses with hundreds of users.

 ## Setup ##

+Very rought setup instructions below.

 ### System Dependencies ###